bookstein/predator-prey/README.md

 The ecosystem tracks the number of animals of any given type.
 It also monitors the amount of sunlight, which varies by season.
 The ecosystem tracks and advances time in the form of seasons.

 It has an API that all animals interact with in order to be part of the environment.

+### Open questions / next steps
+1. Animals need to eat, reproduce, and die according to their volume, environment and predators.
+Where should I add that behavior -- to the ecosystem? to the animals? who should send and receive those messages?
+2. Should I add a "Simulation" class that runs simulations and keeps time, rather than having the environment do it?